pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 I don't believe there is God and I doubt that we are a part of a simulation.
 But neither is provable and it probably never will be.
 However, I am open to it and I find this topic thrilling.
 And most importantly, I have a lot of fun thinking about it.

 And because having fun and being happy is my goal, I enjoy pretending that life is in fact a simulation.
 Or it's possibly just my justification for doing silly stuff.

 Do you remember *"M. Night Shaym-Aliens!"* episode of Rick and Morty, where Rick is caught in a simulation created by Zigerians and tries to mess up the CPU of Zigerians?
 I like to think of the possibility of a simulation for our world.
-Doing the unpredictable, unexpected, and random could mess up the simulation.
+Doing the unpredictable, unexpected, and random could mess up with the simulation.
 I know it doesn't make much sense as in the case of simulation, my consciousness would be probably simulated as well, and therefore, I wouldn't mess up anything.
-However, I can offer you a parallel: just like the infamous [Jordan Peterson](https://en.wikipedia.org/wiki/Jordan_Peterson) does not believe in God but acts like there is one, I do the same with the Simulation Hypothesis.
+However, I can offer you a parallel: just like the infamous [Jordan Peterson](https://en.wikipedia.org/wiki/Jordan_Peterson) does not believe in God but acts like there is one - and I do the same with the Simulation Hypothesis.
 With the difference, that I am doing it just for fun and it corresponds with my absurdist approach.
+For me, it's really nothing serious, just a fun aspect to ponder.

  ------------------------------